-Northern Sydney PHN (operated by the Sydney North Primary Health Network) is pleased to announce the six primary healthcare projects awarded innovation grants that will lead to improvements in the areas of chronic disease management, mental health, men’s health, patient hospital discharge and GP education.
+Northern Sydney PHN (operated by the Sydney North Health Network) is pleased to announce the six primary healthcare projects awarded innovation grants that will lead to improvements in the areas of chronic disease management, mental health, men’s health, patient hospital discharge and GP education.

-Organisations were invited to apply for a grant to fund an innovative primary healthcare project that aligned with Sydney North Primary Health Network’s (SNPHN’s) strategic objectives.
+Organisations were invited to apply for a grant to fund an innovative primary healthcare project that aligned with Sydney North Health Network’s (SNPHN’s) strategic objectives.
 The objectives include building primary healthcare capacity; service transformation; or meeting an identified health population need through commissioning.
 An amazing forty eight (48) submissions were received.

 “It was wonderful to see the number of primary healthcare stakeholders that engaged with us during this process and submitted a proposal.
-On this occasion, we were able to fund six projects that met the criteria and persuasively demonstrated an improvement in the expected outcomes for a patient, population or at a health system level,” said Sydney North Primary Health Network’s CEO, Lynelle Hales.
+On this occasion, we were able to fund six projects that met the criteria and persuasively demonstrated an improvement in the expected outcomes for a patient, population or at a health system level,” said Sydney North Health Network’s CEO, Lynelle Hales.

 The six projects awarded a grant included a range of public, private and not-for-profit organisations.